-I call this Tunnel of Fudge Cake, Tunnel of Love Cake.
-I really love it!
-I wanted to try this recipe for years and finally did.
+I call this Tunnel of Fudge Cake, Tunnel of Love Cake because I LOVE It!

 Heat the oven 325 degrees.

 Tunnel of Fudge Cake

 - Grease and flour a 12 cup bundt pan.

 - Using an electric mixer, cream together the butter and sugar until fluffy.

 - Add the eggs, one at a time.
 Mix well after each egg.

 - By hand, stir in the flour, cocoa, and the pecans.